allamand/cdk-magento-fargate/README.md

 ECS allows you to exec into a task to have a shell inside your container.
 The stack correctly configures the tasks so that you can securely connect inside.

-The cloudfomation stack shows you some commands so that you can directly use to exec inside your tasks.
+The CloudFomation stack shows you some commands so that you can directly use to exec inside your tasks.

 the Makefile can also show you these commands: